 - Adjust ProcODT within the ohm range.
 Can be left on Auto most of the times.

-- Set FCLK in sync.
+- Set FCLK in sync, 1:1 Ratio.
 Should be on Auto by default.

 Leaving all the timings to Auto you just want to increase the memory frequency with the voltages entered and see how fast your RAM kit can run.
 Depending on your XMP profile you want to start higher so with a 3200mhz XMP kit you want to start with 3600Mhz.
 If your RAM kit XMP profile is rated higher, you want to start 400Mhz higher then the base XMP profile.
 Make sure all the timings are set to Auto, that includes the Primary Timings, Secondary Timings etc. Just want to get the highest possible memory frequency and then work on the timings.
 With AMD Ryzen you want to set the FCLK half of your memory speed, so when using, for example, 3600mhz then set the FCLK to 1800mhz.

 After selecting a frequency then save these settings in the BIOS and reboot.
 Your PC might reboot a couple of times adjusting the timings since you changed the frequency.
 If your RAM kit can run the speed, it will boot right into Windows.
 If it fails, it will show a failure to post a message.
 In the case of a failure, you can increase DRAM voltage for Samsung B-die to 1.50v and 1.45v for other dies.
 And adjust some of the settings listed below.